Easter crafts and activities for kids

 From chick biscuits to bunny bunting, try these inspired ways to keep the kids occupied

-If you’re looking for ideas to help entertain the kids at home this Easter, these easy-to-follow crafts and activities, devised by experts, are perfect.
+If you’re looking for ideas to help entertain the kids at home this Easter, these easy-to-follow crafts and activities are perfect.
 Whether gathered round the kitchen table, cosying up in the living room or escaping outside together, embrace screen-free moments and let their creativity flow.

 Make a modern Easter bonnet

-‘You can make your own Easter headpiece using materials found around the house and in the recycling bin, including foil wrappers, cardboard, cereal boxes and magazines,’ says Millie Butler-Hiorns, manager and tutor at The Fashion School, which runs creative workshops for kids and teens.
+“You can make your own Easter headpiece using materials found around the house and in the recycling bin, including foil wrappers, cardboard, cereal boxes and magazines,” says Millie Butler-Hiorns, formerly of The Fashion School, which runs creative workshops for kids and teens.
 Apart from this, all you need to complete Millie’s design is a hat, glue and scissors.

 1. Find a hat that you would like to add your ears onto (a stiff hat is best).